top of page

 Fall Songs - Jan Jarczyk (2001)

-I studied with Jan at Concordia University.
-He exposed me to the music of Kenny Wheeler (we played a few of Kenny's tunes in the big band).
-This record is for sure on my 'desert island' picks...
-A mix of jazz improvisation, with classical ans meditative passages.
+I was fortunate to study with Jan at Concordia University.
+Among many things, he introduced me to the music of Kenny Wheeler (we played a few of Kenny's tunes in the big band).
+This album is undoubtedly one of my desert-island picks.
+A mix of jazz improvisation, with classical and meditative passages.
 Wonderful music.
 The sound of the piano is just awesome.
-I always put this album on as everyone settles in before my Musical Stylistics class begins.
-My favotite tracks on the album: Berceuse, Etre si Amoureux & Polo
+I always put this album on as everyone settles in before my Musical Stylistic class begins.
+My favotite tracks on the al

 Michel Heroux